 > Environmental Services & Permitting

-The Point Hope Coastal Erosion Mitigation project will create an inland egress, so the village maintains access to water, gravel sources, and terrestrial subsistence foods during significant flood events.
+HDL’s efforts to identify viable material sources in the region began in 2007, and since then, the team has been working to assist the community in finding quality aggregate.
+The Point Hope Coastal Erosion Mitigation project aims to create an inland egress to ensure the village has continued access to water, gravel sources, and terrestrial subsistence foods during significant flood events.

-Quality aggregate for armor rock (riprap) is needed to protect existing infrastructure from erosion.
-Gravel sources are also vital for building roads, pads, and related civil projects.
-The naturally occuring aggregate surrounding the village is unsuitable for use as riprap and presents constructability issues for other civil projects.
-Due to Point Hope’s remote location, importing aggregate is very expensive.
+One of the critical requirements for this project is the need for quality aggregate for armor rock (riprap) to protect existing infrastructure from erosion.
+Additionally, gravel sources are vital for building roads, pads, and other related civil projects.
+Unfortunately, the naturally occurring aggregate surrounding the village is unsuitable for use as riprap, presenting significant constructability issues for other civil projects.
+Moreover, importing aggregate from afar is incredibly expensive due to Point Hope’s remote location.

 HDL’s careful phasing of the project provided the North Slope Borough (NSB) with a cost-effective evaluation of potential material sources in Point Hope.
 The data and recommendations provided by HDL may result in future material source development, which would provide Point Hope and other NSB communities with a local source of quality aggregate.